 There is a myriad of challenges contributing to the housing crisis facing our region and our country.
 Those listed below are a few that are most impacting our region, and those that the work of the Partnership is working to address:

 Local governments across the region have their own priorities and work underway related to increasing home ownership, lowering rent costs, minimizing evictions, preventing homelessness and serving the homeless population, and more.
-The work happening through RMP is intended leverage efforts already underway to:
+The work happening through RMP is intended leverage efforts already underway to support strategies that: